zhpn1024/ribotish/README.rst

 The output is a txt file all differential TIS results that fit the thresholds.
 Some of the columns are:

 :FoldChange:	Fold change (2/1) value after normalization
-:DiffPvalue:	Binomial differential test p-value, one tailed.
+:DiffPvalue:	Differential test p-value, two-tailed.
 :DiffQvalue:	BH correction q-value of DiffPvalue

 EXPORT
 ``````

 The export table is generated using ```--export``` option.
 It is also automatically generated when the input data has replicated samples.
 It is a txt file with raw TIS counts for each predicted TIS.
-The format of TIS id is 'TransID_Start_GenomePos'
+The format of TIS id is 'TransID_Start_GenomePos'.

 For replicated data, Ribo-TISH provided R scripts to call differential TISs using edgeR_ or DESeq2_.